pdgilbert/eg_stm_hal/README.md

 # Examples Using embedded Rust

-The [status for individual boards described below can be seen at Travis CI.](https://travis-ci.org/pdgilbert/eg_stm_hal)

 This project's overall Travis CI build status is [![Build Status](https://api.travis-ci.org/pdgilbert/eg_stm_hal.svg?branch=master)](https://travis-ci.org/pdgilbert/eg_stm_hal).
-This will indicate an error if any examples fail on any boards, so often will indicate `failing` even when most examples work on most boards.
+This will indicate `failing` if any examples fail on any boards, so will usually indicate `failing` even if most examples work on most boards.
+The [status for individual boards described below can be seen at Travis CI.](https://travis-ci.org/pdgilbert/eg_stm_hal).
+That, or the [Status of Examples](#status-of-examples) section below give a better indication of actual status of the project.

 ## Preamble
 These are newbie notes.
 I really am new to embedded programming and to Rust.